noahjutz-2025-wise/hci-notes/notizen.typ

 - *Organismus:* Nahe aneinander liegende Komponenten, z.B.
 Header
 - *Templates:* Gerüst der gesamten Seite

-= Gestaltungsrichtlinien

-- *Jakob's Law:* Users spend most of their time on other websites, not your website.
-  Therefore, they decide the conventions you have to abide by.
-- *Fitt's Law:* Interaktionsraum. $"Fläche" times "Distanz" -> "Zeit"$
-- *Hick's Law:* Cognitive Load
-  - _TODO_ Video anschauen

 = 10 Usability Heuristics

 - Rule of thumb